 There is very little that can be more dangerous to an individual than being hit by a motor vehicle when you are riding your bike or simply walking across the street.
 The average car made in the Untied States weights approximately two (2) tons.
 That is 4000 pounds.
 The average adult male weighs in at approximately 189.8 pounds.
 You do the math and think how devastating the injuries that could result, assuming one is not killed, which is the other scenario available to us here.

 So what happens if you are unfortunate enough to be in one of the two categories listed: bicyclist or pedestrian, and hit by a car in New York?
-Well there are two issues to deal with here: one that has to do with getting you treatment for your injuries and one that has to do with getting you compensated for your injuries, pain and even lost wages from work.
-And while there are legal distinctions between when bringing a lawsuit as a pedestrian and bringing it as a bicyclist, the law in New York treats a pedestrian and bicyclist the same under certain provisions.
+Well, there are two issues to deal with: one that has to do with getting treatment for your injuries and one that has to do with getting compensated for your injuries, pain, and even lost wages from work.
+And while there are legal distinctions between bringing a lawsuit as a pedestrian and bringing it as a bicyclist, the law in New York treats a pedestrian and bicyclist the same under certain provisions.